JeongWon-Oh/jeongwon-oh.github.io/_pages/about.md

 ---

 >
 Hello, I'm Jeong Won Oh.
-You can also call me David Oh.
+You can also call me David.

 >
 I'm a master student of <a href="https://www.titech.ac.jp/english">Tokyo Institute of Technology</a>,